ongas/hs-price-tracker/UserStories/US03_Track_Lowest_Price.md

 **so that** I can be sure I am monitoring the best deal across all offers for that product.

 ## Acceptance Criteria
-- The system parses all available offers for a product from BuyWisely.
+- The system parses all available offers for a product from BuyWisely, strictly using only the offers list in the hydration data.
-- The lowest price and its corresponding seller URL are always selected and displayed.
+- The lowest price and its corresponding seller_product_url are always selected and displayed (no fallback logic).
 - If no offers are available, the product is marked as inactive or deleted.

 ---